Inc44/dotfiles/COMMAND.md

-# commands
+# Commands

 `alias name=command`: Create a shortcut for a command, eliminating the need to type the full command

 `aplay -l`: List all available sound cards and digital audio devices

-`apt install package`: Install package along with its dependencies
+`apt install package`: Install a package along with its dependencies

-`apt remove package`: Remove package, preserve configuration and data
+`apt remove package`: Remove a package, preserving configuration and data

-`apt purge package`: Remove package
+`apt purge package`: Remove a package

 `blkid`: Display or locate block devices and their attributes, such as UUIDs and file system types